• How many pounds of berries are in 1 gallon?

 • How are our berries shipped?

-We ship our berries in an insulated container with dry ice.
+Most of our frozen products are shipped in compostable coolers with dry ice.
 We package our orders with the most innovative methods to keep them frozen and they should remain frozen for up the 3 days.
 We have our methods tried and tested for over 10 years and guarantee them to arrive frozen.

 • What is the difference between a red and blue huckleberry?